by Genius Sky May 14, 2021 14 min read

 Using the battery to power a 3W device, the runtime will be:

 That's approximately two hours of runtime.

 Sometimes, you don't know the exact wattage of your device.
-Manufactures put something like "5V 0.6A" on the package instead.
+Manufacturers put something like "5V @ 0.6A" on the package instead.

 5V x 0.6A =3W

 The below graph will help you organize the calculation process.